 Capacity and Cost

 At our current workload levels we can offer the following service capacity and rates.
-These rates are based on work that requires a web-developer with intermediate skills:
+The rates below are based on work that requires a web-developer with intermediate skills:

 Ad hoc request